dmodel-ai/dmodel-ai.github.io/nullability-gentle/blog_post.md

 variables are nullable at those locations, so we can instead look for an "internal" measurement of the model's understanding.

-We do so by looking at the activations of the model, meaning the values of each perceptron in the hidden layers.
+We do so by looking at the activations of the model, meaning floating-point values the model computes internally when generating the text.
 Together, these values give the entire internal state of the model at each piece of text (what we call a "token", which could be a word, part of a word, or a symbol).
 And they can tell us what the model is "thinking" when processing that token.
 With the right tests, we can tell if the model is "thinking" that the current token is an optional variable, or a non-optional variable.

 By the end of this post, we'll be able to build a probe that uses a model's activations to determine whether it thinks a variable